YongoDavid/Chat-app/README.md

 Login , Signup and Homepage desgin update
 <!-- i will be down grading my node.js in other to run old version dependencies  -->
-Made some adjustmets to chakra UI added some changes to the profile section

-implimented the colormodetoggle in components and made adjustment to my app.js file imported the colormodetoggle into sidedrawer and used the "useColorModeValue"

-jan 06 update
-So far i have tested this application and it is working just fine. i just need to add a new feature to notify chats before opening it and that is all.